Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Introduction

-In this work, we focus on systems \revtext{implemented in} \ac{ros}{2} to assure that it applies well to robotic use-cases.
-With our approach, we want to tackle robotic-specific challenges and solve the research question: \textbf{How can the \ac{mapek} feedback loop effectively resolve multiple concurrent uncertainties in \ac{ros}-based systems?} \revtext{We define resolving an uncertainty as having found a strategy that resolves the source of an uncertainty resulting in the symptom of the uncertainty not being detected any more.
-Furthermore,} we define resolving multiple concurrent uncertainties as effective, if we are able to resolve multiple concurrent uncertainties with as few adaptations in the system as possible.
+While in some robotic systems the goal of a managing system is to protect the robot, i.e., returning it home safely \cite{imrie_aloft_2024}, we focus in this work on operating scenarios that expect robots to complete their missions despite failures that may occur and which should be corrected on the fly \cite{wiedholz_sunset_2026, silva_suave_2023}.
+With our approach, we want to solve the research question: \textbf{How can multiple concurrent failures be resolved effectively in robotic systems at runtime?} Here, we define resolving multiple concurrent failures as efficient if we are able to resolve these failures with as few adaptations in the system as possible.